New Religious Movements in Africa, Asia and the Middle East

 Method of assessment

 There is no exam for this course.
-Instead, two pieces of coursework are required - 30% due on first Monday after reading week in term 1 and 70% due on the first Monday in term 2.
+Instead, 2 pieces of coursework are required - 30% (essay based on questions) and 70% (research proposal - field research based).

 - Adogame, Afe and Shobana Shankar.
 2013.
 Religion on the Move!
 New Dynamics of Religious Expansion in a Globalizing World.
 Leiden: Brill.

 - Dawson, Lorne L. and Jenna Hennebry.
 2003.
 ‘New Religions and the Internet: Recruiting in a

 New Public Space’.
 In Cults and New Religious Movements, ed.
 Lorne L. Dawson, 271–291.
 Oxford: Blackwell Publishing.

 - Geertz, Armin and Margit Warburg, eds.
 2008.
 New Religions and Globalization: Theoretical and Methodological Perspectives.
 Aarhus: Aarhus University Press.